-Christine is a Senior Teaching Fellow in the Surrey Business School as Tutor in Marketing in September 2011 after having worked in the Department of Sociology at the University of Surrey as Research Fellow and Associate Lecturer since 2010 and as Graduate Tutor since 2007 whilst conducting her doctoral research in the area of remote collaboration.
+Christine is a Senior Teaching Fellow in the Surrey Business School (SBS).
+She has joined the SBS in September 2011 after having worked in the Department of Sociology at the University of Surrey as Research Fellow, Associate Lecturer and as Graduate Tutor whilst conducting her doctoral research in the area of remote collaboration.
 She has since held a number of leadership roles in the school: Director for Undergraduate Studies (Progression and Student Experience), Director for Post Graduate Studies, Director for MBA Programmes.
 Christine has now taken on the role as Deputy Director for the Center of Management Learning.

 Before her time in Surrey, Christine studied Media & Communication at the University of Vienna, and obtained her Masters in 2005 and qualified as a Journalist in 2003.
 During and after her studies Christine worked as a Marketing Assistant for different publishing companies and as Project Manager in Advertising and PR for several years.